Diet problems research

 - Fishy tasting burps

 A product called ProSure has been developed from this line of research.
 ProSure is a high protein drink with the fish oil eicosapentaenoic acid (EPA) added to it.
 Some people with cachexia who drank between 1.5 and 2 packs a day of ProSure did gain fat and muscle bulk.
-So far, ProSure is only available in a few hospitals in the UK, but it can be prescribed by your GP.
+So far, ProSure is only available in a few hospitals in the UK, but it can only be prescribed by your GP if you have pancreatic cancer.
 Another omega 3 enriched supplement is Forticare.
 It is more concentrated and claims not to have such a fishy after taste.
-It's only available for people with pancreatic cancer.
+It's also only available for people with pancreatic cancer.

 NOURISH is a trial to see if taking a supplement powder helps improve the problem of weight and muscle loss in people with lung cancer.